 Hide in bag on hanger, on floor, or anywhere else that seems appropriate.

 If Easter is on a dreary or cold day, and you need additional indoor clues, check out my Halloween scavenger clues.
 Most of them are not holiday specific, so you can use them for an Easter Egg Scavenger hunt instead of Halloween candy hunt.
 This will ensure that you have a wonderful egg hunt no matter the weather.

 After the Hunt

-If desired, you can set up an area where each child can look over their egg stash while social-distancing.
-You can set up a long table with chairs positioned apart or spread out blankets so each family can sit with their children separately to look over the eggs and their contents.
+If desired, you can set up an area where each child can look over their Easter egg stash while social distancing.
+Set up a long table with chairs positioned apart or spread out blankets so each family can sit with their children separately to look over the eggs and their contents.
 Whatever you decide, an Easter egg hunt with clues will make for a fun, safe, and socially-distant Easter activity and a memorable holiday.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.